-UBQ™ will be incorporated into four types of carbon reduced sustainable filaments.
-Perform Q is a high-performance, UBQ / Polypropylene filament suitable for standard applications; Perform QCF, which has Carbon Fibers, is a reinforced UBQ / Polypropylene-based filament suitable for demanding applications.
-Both grades are available either on virgin PP or PCR PP carriers.
+UBQ™ will be incorporated into four types of carbon-reduced sustainable filaments.
+Perform Q is a high-performance, UBQ™/polypropylene (PP) filament suitable for standard applications; Perform QCF, which has carbon fibers, is a reinforced UBQ™/PP-based filament suitable for demanding applications.
+Both grades are available either on virgin PP or post-consumer recycled PP carriers.

 About Plastics App Ltd